-This year we have partnered along with Mission City Mississauga to help plant Hope Church Toronto North:
+We have partnered along with Hope Mississauga to help plant Hope Church Toronto North:

 On the Global front we partner with the Great Commission Collective (GCC) to plant Churches around the world.

-Currently we are involved in Cap Haiten as well we have several Missionaries involved in global missions along with Compassion Canada and GALCOM:
+Stay tuned for some upcoming details of some new partnerships and initiatives that we are currently working on.
+We also have several Missionaries involved in global missions along with Compassion Canada and GALCOM: